The 1969 Ampeg NAMM Invitation

 suit that had a pattern of squares all over it.
 Although it was the late 1960's this stuck out like the proverbial

-'sore thumb' to Dan who proceeded to walk up to him with a ruler, press it against the suit only to find out that the
+'sore thumb' to Dan who proceeded to walk up to him with a ruler, then pressed it up against the suit to prove what he

 |